hacknu2-0/hacking_cheetahs-connectU/README.md

 # HackNU-2.0

 It is a online hackathon conducted by the NIIT University from 27.05.2020 to 03.05.2020.
-It was immense pleasure to be a part of this hackathon, great opportunity to work and build application while everyone is working remotely.
+Our immense pleasure to be a part of this hackathon, great opportunity to work and build application while everyone is working remotely.

-Our team hacking-cheetahs made a donations application interface under the category #this-pandemic.
+Our team hacking-cheetahs made a donations application under the category #this-pandemic.

 # Description